patrickfav/bcrypt/README.md

 # Bcrypt Java Library and CLI Tool

-This is an implementation the OpenBSD Blowfish password hashing algorithm, as described in "[A Future-Adaptable Password Scheme](http://www.openbsd.org/papers/bcrypt-paper.ps)" by Niels Provos and David Mazieres.
-It's core is based upon [jBcrypt](https://github.com/jeremyh/jBCrypt), but  heavily refactored, modernized and with a lot of updates and enhancements.
+This is an implementation of the OpenBSD Blowfish password hashing algorithm, as described in "[A Future-Adaptable Password Scheme](http://www.openbsd.org/papers/bcrypt-paper.ps)" by Niels Provos and David Mazieres.
+It's core is based on [jBcrypt](https://github.com/jeremyh/jBCrypt), but  heavily refactored, modernized and with a lot of updates and enhancements.
 It supports all common [versions](https://en.wikipedia.org/wiki/Bcrypt#Versioning_history), has a security sensitive API and is fully tested against a range of test vectors and reference implementations.

 [![Download](https://api.bintray.com/packages/patrickfav/maven/bcrypt/images/download.svg)](https://bintray.com/patrickfav/maven/bcrypt/_latestVersion)
 [![Build Status](https://travis-ci.org/patrickfav/bcrypt.svg?branch=master)](https://travis-ci.org/patrickfav/bcrypt)